robtweed/DPP/README.md

 ## Worked Example

-This simple example creates and populates a Persistent Object named *a*.
-It will use the CDN versions of everything:
+This simple example adds to a persistent object named *myObj* each time the page is loaded/reloaded.

+It includes a button to clear the object down.

 Here's the module file:

 ### app.js

         (async () => {
           const {createDPP} = await import('https://cdn.jsdelivr.net/gh/robtweed/DPP/src/dpp_browser.min.js');
           let dpp = await createDPP({storeName: 'demo'});

+          // recover myObj from indexedDB if it exists

           let myObj = await dpp.start();

+          // if it didn't previously exist in indexedDB,
+          //  instantiate its counter and arr properties

           if (!myObj.counter) myObj.counter = 0;
           if (!myObj.arr) myObj.arr = [];

+          // increment the counter and add a new element to the array

           myObj.counter++;